Help us keep Otafest a safe, fun, and inclusive event (and keep the venue happy with us because we want to keep coming back).

 When picking up your wristband, please explain to the volunteer that you require admission for your caregiver.
 Your caregiver will be asked for proof of their profession (work id, etc.) and after it is verified we will give them a wristband and grant them access to the same areas of the festival as your pass.
 The caregiver is expected to stay with and assist you while you are at the festival.

-There is an exception here and there, such as our Maid & Butler café requiring a separately paid ticket to cover food and drink materials, but for the vast majority of Otafest your regular admission is sufficient!
+There is an exception here and there, such as our Maid & Butler café requiring a separately paid ticket to cover food and drink materials, but for the vast majority of Otafest your regular admission is enough!

 Yes you do!
 Whether you need to pre-register online or can register in person depends on the contest.
 See the cosplay contest page for details.